-Employing air barriers to prevent air leakage and energy loss in building envelopes has become standard practice in the construction industry.
+Employing air barriers to prevent air leakage and energy loss as a key piece of the building envelope has become standard practice in the construction industry.
 But unless you have a degree in building science, there are likely some terms associated with air barriers and their use that may be confusing.
-In this blog series, we’ll define some of the most common terms and what they mean.
+In this article, we’ll define some of the most common terms and what they mean.

 Let’s start with the basics:

-An air barrier is a material designed to prevent or limit uncontrolled air leakage into and out of a building through the building envelope.
+An air barrier is a material designed to minimize uncontrolled air leakage into and out of a building through the building envelope.
 Air leakage reduces energy efficiency and allows the passage of moisture vapor, which can condense within wall assemblies, causing damage to wall components and promoting mold growth.
-To be effective, an air barrier must be continuous across all sides of the building—walls, roof, and foundations.
+To be effective, an air barrier must be continuous across all sides of the building, including the walls, roof and foundation.

-This refers to the amount of air that can pass through a material; the more air that passes through, the higher the air permeance.
-Note that this is different from air leakage, which refers to the amount of air leaking through gaps in the barrier.
+Air permeance refers to the amount of air that can pass through a material; the more air that passes through, the higher the air permeance.
 The air permeance of air barriers is tested according to ASTM E2178 and measured as the volume of air passing through a square meter of the material at a prescribed pressure.
-The International Energy Conservation Code (IECC) requires an air barrier assembly to have air permeance not greater than 0.2 liters per second/square meter at 75 Pa pressure (0.04 cfm/ft.2 at 1.57 lb/ft2).
+The 2012 International Energy Conservation Code (IECC) requires an air barrier assembly to have air permeance not greater than 0.2 liters per second/square meter at 75 Pa pressure (0.04 cfm/ft.2 at 1.57 lb/ft2).
 ASTM 2357 sets forth a standardized method for determining the air leakage of an air barrier assembly.

 Climatic conditions—including temperature and humidity—have a tremendous impact on building design.
-A wall assembly that performs well in the dry desert conditions of the Southwest may perform poorly in the cooler, wetter climate of New England, and vice versa.
-Accordingly, the International Energy Conservation Code (IECC) has defined climate zones for the U.S., dividing the country into seven distinct zones.
-These include temperature divisions, from warmest to coldest, and moisture divisions, defined as “moist,” “dry” and “marine” zones, plus a “warm-humid” zone in the Southeast.
+A wall assembly that performs well in the dry desert conditions of the southwest may perform poorly in the cooler, wetter climate of New England, and vice versa.
+Accordingly, the International Energy Conservation Code (IECC) has defined climate zones for the U.S., dividing the country into eight distinct zones.
+These include temperature divisions, from warmest to coldest, and moisture divisions, defined as “moist,” “dry” and “marine” zones, plus a “warm-humid” zone in the southeast.
 This enables the IECC to make recommendations regarding building components to meet the specific needs of particular climate zones.
-Note that the IECC (2015) specifies a continuous air barrier for all climate zones.
+Note that the IECC (2015) specifies a continuous air barrier for all climate zones except zone 2B.

 Put simply, the dew point is the temperature at which air becomes saturated with water vapor.
 If the air is cooled further, this water vapor will condense and become liquid water.
 In the case of a wall assembly, if infiltrating air cools within the wall assembly below the dew point, it can condense on the wall components and collect there, setting up conditions for mold growth and potential structural damage.